 There are some things the Dutch don’t talk about that they really really should.
-What on earth are bitterballen?
-Why are we a tax haven?
+What on earth is in ‘bitterballen’?
+And why is the Netherlands a tax haven?

-The Netherlands prides itself in having gender equality, and in general, on being a country with progressive values.
-However, discussions on feminist issues the Netherlands regarding gender equality do not happen very often.
+The Netherlands prides itself on having gender equality, and in general, on being a country with progressive values.
+However, discussions on feminist issues in the Netherlands regarding gender equality do not happen very often.
 Or at all, in my experience.

-Anyone want to talk about how we’re all sinking?
+4. We’re sinking!
+Anyone want to talk about this?
 No?

 Look, we understand why you’d want to ignore this one.
-No one wants to think about being accidentally underwater, but the science has shown that the Netherlands is slowly sinking.
+No one wants to think about being accidentally underwater, but science has shown that the Netherlands is slowly sinking.
 Will we survive?
-As yet unclear.
+It’s unclear.

 Another awkward one: the Netherlands is an internationally renowned tax haven, which is not something that we ought to be proud of.
 But it’s also something we have to talk about, in order for it to change.